Generation Jones: Political activity

+Barack Obama (b.
+1961) is widely considered a prominent member of Generation Jones, and his presidency marked a significant generational shift.

 Politically, as twentysomethings, many of these cuspers voted for Ronald Reagan in 1980 and 1984.
 In Canada, Jonesers voted for Progressive Conservative candidate Brian Mulroney in 1984 and 1988, though his Prime Ministership from 1984 to 1993 proved an intense disappointment to many of them.
 The older, white cuspers were among Donald Trump’s biggest fans in 2016.

 Politically, Generation Jones has emerged as a crucial voting segment in US and UK elections.
 In the U.S. 2006 congressional and 2004 presidential elections and the 2005 U.K. elections, Generation Jones's electoral role was widely described as pivotal by the media and political pollsters.
 In the 2008 U.S. Presidential election, Generation Jones was again seen as a key electoral segment because of the high degree to which its members were swing voters during the election cycle.
 Influential journalists like Clarence Page and Peter Fenn singled out Generation Jones voters as crucial in the campaign's final weeks.
 Numerous studies have been done by political pollsters and publications analyzing Jonesers' voting behavior.

 In Pontell's opinion, US Jonesers shifted left in 2020, which he attributed to President Donald Trump's response to the COVID-19 crisis, as well as Trump's mocking of President-elect Joe Biden's senior moments: "There are lots of seniors out there that also have senior moments.
 They don't really like the president mocking those one bit."

+According to Geetika Chhatwal, writing for Kadence International, Gen Jonesers' political views are generally moderate to progressive, concerned with economic and social issues, while Baby Boomers tend to be more conservative, with a focus on economic stability and national security.